theopn/dotfiles/README.md

    |_| |_||_\___\___/ |___/\___/\__|_| |_|_\___|
 ```

-Here are dotfiles for my systems, 2020 MacBook Air with M1 processor and Lenovo ThinkPad T460s with 6th generation Intel i5.
+Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad T460s with 6th generation Intel i5 running Fedora.
-My dotfiles are tailored toward me, and it might not suit all of you.
-Words of caution for those who begin to start customizing their \*nix system: don't just copy over dotfiles on the internet!
-It sure is a good place to start, but it's always a good practice to understand what each file actually does and make your own.
+You are free to use all or some of the dotfiles in your system, but

+1. My dotfiles are tailored toward me, and they might not suit your taste.
+2. The installation script, Homebrew formulae, and some other components are developed on macOS.
+Other dotfiles work on my Linux machine, but be cautious when utilizing them on a Linux machine (or any machine).
+3. If you are beginning to customize your \*nix system, I highly recommend you explore what each file does before copying them over to your system.
+I once started my dotfiles and \*nix customization journey by referencing other people's systems (and I still do), but you always should try to understand and learn from them.

-Dots in front of the files in repo are removed for readability reason, which is ironic.
+Dots in front of the files in the repo are removed for readability reasons, which is ironic.
 Don't worry, assuming my script works, it should create symbolic links with dots in front of the file names.

 ## Pre-requisites (in order of importance)